python/cpython/Doc/library/functions.rst

    where the *function* returns false.

-.. function:: float([x])
+.. class:: float([x])

-   Convert a string or a number to floating point.
+   Return a floating point number constructed from a number or string *x*.

    If the argument is a string, it must contain a possibly signed decimal or floating point number, possibly embedded in whitespace.
 The argument may also be [+|-]nan or [+|-]inf.
    Otherwise, the argument may be a plain or long integer